mmcil/BoB/README.md

 You can support this free and open source software by:
 - Starring this GitHub repository,
 - Creating pull requests, submitting bugs, suggesting new features or documentation updates.

+## Donations
+Donations are based on voluntariness and only accepted in Bitcoin, no fiat currencies are accepted.

 ## License
 Copyright (c) 2021 MMC.